This article contains affiliate links, which allows me to earn money at no cost to you. For more information, please read my policy.

 This may seem obvious, but it’s really not.
 Go through your cupboards, refrigerator, freezer, and recipe book before you leave for the store.
 Make a list of the ingredients you’ll need to make this week’s meals, plus any household goods you may need as well.

 (Not sure what you’ll be having for this week’s meals?
-Check out my friend Erin’s $5 Meal Plan to make it super easy.)
+Check out this post on meal planning to make it super easy.)

 Then, be sure you’ve had a snack before going to the store, because hunger pangs will make it much harder to only buy what you need.
 (If you’re like me, you’ll end up buying a bunch of junk instead.)